Transfer Estimates for Causal Effects across Heterogeneous Sites

-In principle, the bandwidth could be chosen differently for estimation of $\hat{\mu}(x;d)$ and $\hat{H}(x_1,x_2;d_1,d_2)$, however in our theory in Section \ref{sec:asymptotics}, the optimal rate turns out to be the same for either estimator.
+In principle, the bandwidth could be chosen differently for estimation of $\hat{\mu}(x;d)$ and $\hat{H}(x_1,x_2;d_1,d_2)$, however in our theory in Appendix \ref{sec:asymptotics}, the optimal rate turns out to be the same for either estimator in the densely sampled case.
 Apart from kernel-based approaches, other possible methods include series estimators, random forests, or neural networks.
 The choice of nonparametric estimator will generally depend on the support of the covariates and other practical considerations.

 This estimator is an average of separate local linear estimators for each of the $G-1$ experimental clusters, in a departure from the approach in \cite{YMW05} who propose a local linear estimator based on the pooled data from all $G-1$ clusters.
 There are two reasons for a different approach in the densely sampled case: for one we do not assume that attributes (``positions") are sampled from the same distribution in all clusters, but sites may differ in the distribution of $X_{gi}$.
 We furthermore assume ``dense" samples from a small number of clusters, whereas they consider scenarios in which $n$ is small, but $G$ grows large.
 In our setup, cluster-specific moments can be estimated consistently, whereas between-cluster variation is the dominant source of estimation noise due to small $G$.
 That source of estimation error would be amplified in a nonparametric regression step, so our approach seeks to avoid that potential problem.